gasolin/foxbox/README.md

 If there's any issue that make the setup process fail.
 You can re-run the configure process by following command:

-    $ reload.sh
+    $ launch.sh

-Which provide a shortcut to do the following operation for you.
+It will update to latest foxbox and provide a shortcut to do the following operation for you.

     $ B2G_PATH=${PWD}/B2G vagrant reload --provision